alibaba/hooks/packages/hooks/src/useTitle/index.en-US.md

 <Tag lang="en-US" tags="ssr"></Tag>

-A hook that set title of the page.
+A hook that sets title of the page.

 ## Examples